Global regularity for axisymmetric, swirl-free solutions of the Euler equation in four dimensions

-This opens the door to singularity formation for smooth solutions of the axisymmetric, swirl-free Euler equation when $d\geq 4$, because in this case $\frac{\omega}{r^{d-2}}$ can be unbounded even for Schwarz class vector fields.
-This makes global regularity a much more challenging problem in four and higher dimensions, and finite-time blowup much more likely in sufficiently high dimension.
+This opens the door to singularity formation for smooth solutions of the axisymmetric, swirl-free Euler equation when $d\geq 4$, because in this case $\frac{\omega}{r^{d-2}}$ can be unbounded even for Schwartz class vector fields.
+This makes global regularity a much more challenging problem in four and higher dimensions.
 Nonetheless, we will prove a very generic global regularity result when $d=4$.